davestephens/ansible-nas/docs/zfs/zfs_configuration.md

 Unlike other NAS variants, Ansible-NAS does not install, configure or manage the disks or file systems for you.
 It doesn't care which file system you use - ZFS, Btrfs, XFS or EXT4, take your pick.
-Nor does it provides a mechanism for external backups, snapshots or disk monitoring.
-As Tony Stark said to Loki in
-_Avengers_: It's all on you.
+Nor does it provides a mechanism for snapshots or disk monitoring.
+As Tony Stark said to Loki in _Avengers_: It's all on you.

 However, Ansible-NAS has traditionally been used with the powerful ZFS filesystem.
 Since out of the box support for [ZFS on